colinferguson81100/CapstoneProjectTemplate/Documentation/Development.md

 # Required IDEs, frameworks, etc.
 No required ide, but it is recommended to have [VScode](https://code.visualstudio.com/) and install the extensions for csharp and vue

-# Explain the folder structure of your code repositories and what they mean.
+# Explaining the Folder Structure of our Code Repositories:

-## Backend
+### Backend:
 ```
 ├── bsu.ips-generator.backend.sln
 ├── Ips.PdfConverter